 While there are many effective styles of ministry, Chop Point uses “relational ministry.”
 Relational ministry emphasizes the building of a relationship and then sharing Christ with that friend.
 It is our belief that we must “earn the right to be heard” and this comes only after we invest love, consistency and time in a relationship.
 None of this, however, can be accomplished without investing in our own relationship with the Lord.
 We can’t lead campers to a Christ we do not know and love.
 We must humbly love campers as Christ loves us.
 I Cor.
 13:4-7.

 Although Chop Point stresses that Christianity is a personal relationship with Jesus Christ rather than a set of rules of “do’s and don’ts,” nevertheless it is camp policy that smoking, vapes, e-cigarettes, drinking alcoholic beverages and the use of illegal drugs are not permitted at camp by campers or staff members at any time.

 How much are counselors paid?

 Chop Point Summer Camp is run by a non-profit organization as part of a Christian mission.
 While we fully understand the need to earn money for the summer, it is hoped that the primary reason counselors come to Chop Point is to do God’s work.
-Counselors are paid a minimum of $1600 for the 10 weeks they are at Chop Point, depending on the certifications held prior to the start of employment.
-All room and board is included, and the only expense counselors have during the entire summer is for any personal items that may be purchased.
+Counselors are paid a minimum of $1850 for the 10 weeks they are at Chop Point.
+We also provide bonuses for certifications, such as First Aid, CPR, Lifeguarding, that are valid through the end of the season.
+All room and board are included, and the only expense counselors have during the entire summer is for any personal items that may be purchased.
 All counselors have one day off each week.
 (If desired, counselors may stay overnight at the Barker Farm Guest House free-of-charge on days off.)